Kong/lua-resty-dns-client/README.md

   based on the new property `healthThreshold`.
 - Added: prevention of cascading failures when balancer is unhealthy.
 Use the `healthThreshold` value to set when the balancer is considered unhealthy.
+- Added: method `setHostStatus`, to set the availability/health state of all addresses belonging to a host at once.
 - Fix: when an asyncquery failed to create the timer, it would silently ignore the error.
 Error is now being logged.